Overview

 Castlebar Greenway & Great Western Greenway

 The 7.3 km Castlebar Greenway follows the gentle course of the Castlebar River, linking the town park to the museum at Turlough.
 It is flat‑graded, with a single short climb, making it ideal for families, cyclists and casual walkers.
-The route passes native woodland, open fields and the historic Lough Lannagh parkland before joining the longer Great Western Greenway, which continues west to Westport.
+The route passes native woodland, open fields and the historic Lough Lannagh parkland before joining the longer 42‑km Great Western Greenway, which continues west to Westport.
+Bike‑hire points operate at the town park and near the museum – a convenient way to explore the greenways.
+Both routes are level‑access and suitable for wheelchairs and pushchairs.

 Lough Lannagh & Mayo Peace Park

-Just a short walk from the town centre, Lough Lannagh offers a tranquil lakeside promenade, playgrounds, outdoor exercise equipment and opportunities for stand‑up paddle‑boarding.
+Just a short walk from the town centre, Lough Lannagh offers a tranquil lakeside promenade, playgrounds, outdoor exercise equipment and opportunities for stand‑up paddle‑boarding, kayaking and canoeing during the warmer months.
 Adjacent is the Mayo Peace Park and Garden of Remembrance, a moving tribute to the 1,100 Mayo men who lost their lives in the World Wars and to Irish soldiers who served in UN missions.

 Christ Church & The Mall